yukimasano/cpp_matrix/README.md

-# cpp_matrix: A C++ implementation of a matrix class and linear solvers
+# cpp_matrix: C++ implementation of a matrix class and linear solvers
 (For code description see bottom)

 This project's purpose was to analyze the different scaling patterns of commonly used Linear solvers.